Lafayette-FSAE/scada/manual.md

 ![](https://raw.githubusercontent.com/Lafayette-FSAE/scada/master/screenshots/grafana-postgres.png)

 Fill out the form with the appropriate info.
 The host should be the ip address of the computer SCADA is running on, followed by the port 5432.
-The rest will have been info chosen when settin up the database.
+The rest will have been info chosen when setting up the database.
 In my case, I use the database "demo" with the user fsae and password cables.
 Be sure to set SSL Mode to disable.

 ![](https://raw.githubusercontent.com/Lafayette-FSAE/scada/master/screenshots/grafana-add-database.png)